andreslarrahona/weather-etl/README.md

 | **Maintenance**            | High (patching OS, managing VM/EKS yourself)       | Low (AWS handles OS and patching)                    | **Model 2** significantly reduces maintenance effort, as AWS takes care of the infrastructure and OS.
 In contrast, **Model 1** requires time and attention to keep everything updated and running smoothly. |
 | **Flexibility/Control**    | Maximum (full control over every dependency)        | Limited (tied to AWS configurations)                 | **Model 1** gives you the most control, making it great for testing, tweaking, or deeply understanding the pipeline. **Model 2** lightens the operational burden and simplifies production runs, even with some cloud-specific limitations. |

+## Future Roadmap & Operational Improvements

+  While this project demonstrates a functional comparative ETL architecture, I am aware that a production-grade environment requires additional layers of robustness.
+Below are the key areas I've identified for the next iteration of this pipeline:

+  ### 1. Security & Secret Management
+  Currently, credentials and connection strings are managed via environment variables for simplicity in this local demonstration.
+For a real-world deployment, my first step would be integrating a dedicated service like **AWS Secrets Manager**.
+This would eliminate hardcoded credentials and allow for automated password rotation, significantly reducing security risks.

+  ### 2. Data Validation & Quality Assurance
+  The pipeline assumes the source API is consistent.
+To make this production-ready, I would implement a validation layer (using tools like **Great Expectations** or simple schema enforcement).
+This would catch anomalies—such as negative humidity values or missing timestamps—before they reach the Data Warehouse, ensuring that the BI layer remains a "Single Source of Truth."

+  ### 3. Monitoring & Failure Notifications
+  For operational observability, I would integrate automated alerts to notify the team in case of job failures.
+In **Airflow**, this involves configuring `on_failure_callback` to send Slack or email notifications.
+In the **Serverless model**, I would leverage **Amazon SNS** (Simple Notification Service) triggered by Step Function failures to ensure immediate response times.

+  ### 4. Infrastructure as Code (IaC)
+  To ensure the project is truly scalable and repeatable across different regions, I would replace manual AWS console configuration with **Terraform** or **AWS CDK**.
+Managing infrastructure as code would allow me to version-control my resources and deploy the entire Cloud-Native model with a single command, eliminating human error during setup.

 </details>
 <br>